ProjectsGm2/Gm2-Category-Sort/README.md

 The **Widget Box** section styles the outer `.gm2-category-sort` container.
 Set a background, border, radius and box shadow here so the widget blends with your theme.

+The **Title** panel customizes the heading displayed above the category tree.
+Typography, colour and spacing controls match those of the Selected Categories widget.

 The **Layout** panel switches the entire widget between block and inline display.
 Selecting **Inline** adds the `gm2-display-inline` class to